canonical/jhack/README.md

 This is a homegrown collection of opinionated scripts and utilities to make the charm dev's life somewhat easier.

+This README is meant as overview of what's there, and high-level documentation of the commands.
+More extensive documentation is provided in the cli itself.
+All commands can be called with `--help` and will provide more information than what is included here.

 #### Installation:
 ##### from sources (dev setup):
 Clone the repo; alias '/path/to/jhack/main.py' as 'jhack', or something.